Programming as Theory Building: Peter Naur's Essay

 Multiline YAML: Understanding and testing complex strings

-Posted on Thu, 25 Dec 2025 in Tools • Tagged with yaml, configuration, development, tools, multiline, strings
+Posted on Thu, 25 Dec 2025 in Herramientas • Tagged with yaml, configuracion, desarrollo, multiline, strings

 Explore YAML options for effectively handling multiline strings, with an interactive demo that allows you to test them in real-time.